virtualtam/sparklemuffin/docs/src/introduction.md

 # SparkleMuffin

-**SparkleMuffin** is a Web application to save, tag and share personal Web bookmarks.
+**SparkleMuffin** is a self-hosted bookmark manager and feed aggregator.

 It provides a minimalist interface thait aims at being simple to use, clutter-free and accessible.